 In the national workshop, all categories of stakeholders but farmer organizations participated by identifying themselves as both providers and users of LSC-IS data.
 In both use cases, most of the stakeholders were involved in all stages of data valorisation process.
 The main types of data gathered were soil moisture, soil physiochemical, land degradation, forest cover and hydrological data.
 The end users of the processed and interpreted information were farmers, private sectors, governmental and non-governmental organizations.

 To identify data needs, availability, accessibility and data gaps and challenges, the two use cases were split into providers and users of the LSC-IS information.
 In use case 1 (ISFM), the data user group emphasized the limitation in data availability and accessibility, and lack of timeliness and location specificity, poor data quality and lack of standardization as the main data use gaps and challenges.
 While the main concerns of the provider group were presence of outdated data, lack of well-organized dataset and absence of centralized data storage location.
-Creating linkage with other organizations and conducive data use policy were among the main data use opportunities.
-Growing interest for AKIS and presence of big dataset that can be shared were considered as opportunity among the provider group.
+Creating linkage with other organizations and operationalizing a conducive data use policy were among the main data use opportunities.
+Growing interest for AKIS and presence of big datasets that can be shared were considered as opportunities among the provider group.
 Improving the livelihood of small-scale farmers through various interventions such as adoption of conservation agriculture was the main success story reported by both groups.
 In use case two (SWC), absence of location specific data, incomplete dataset, and lack of centralized data storage system were highlighted as the main data use gaps and challenges among the user group while the potential to generate a data hub and partnership to international organizations were the main data use opportunities and success story reported by the group.
 In the provider group the main data provision gaps and challenges were absence of institutionally organized and compiled dataset, and lack of standardization.
 Important success stories reported were successful launching of ETRSS-1 satellite and availability of LiDAR data.

-In the assessment of existing and missing institutional capacity requirement, stakeholders stated specific mandates related to LSC-IS data use and provision.
+In the assessment of existing and missing institutional capacity requirements, stakeholders stated specific mandates related to LSC-IS data use and provision.
 In the ISFM group, stakeholders in the user group stated the several existing mandates related to LSC-IS data use, however, the right to store and centrally organize and manage national database was among the missing mandates.
 Governmental and non-government sources provided finance, but the existing finance was not sufficient to carry out their mandates.
 In addition to finance, the existing human and infrastructure capacity were not adequate.
-Among the missing human resource and physical infrastructure were IT and GIS experts, data server expert and data server and weather station.
+Among the missing human resource and physical infrastructure were IT and GIS experts (at a national level and a district level), data server expert and data server and weather station.
 Similarly, in the provider group administering AKIS database and data sharing policies were the main missing mandates of the group.
 Lack of finance and IT infrastructure to generate data were also major bottlenecks stated by the group.
 According to stakeholders in SWC user group, failure to store, centrally organize and manage national database was the main concern as it hampered proper data use and administration.
 Limited supply of finance and lack of IT infrastructure such as big data server and standard laboratories were reported as missing budget and physical infrastructure.
 In this use case, most of the provider group underlined lack of physical/IT infrastructure as major impediment.